ezraroi/Human-AI-Collab/output/concepts.md

 - **Self-authorship:** Agentic selection of objects and futures
 - **Editorial agency:** Active reshaping of narrative self toward authentic idiom—"becoming the editor" rather than passive audience to one's story

-This editorial capacity is not a separate mechanism but the phenomenological experience of Destiny Drive operating on Narrative Self.
+This editorial capacity is not a separate mechanism but the phenomenological experience of the user reshaping Narrative Self as Destiny Drive becomes articulated.
 The user no longer consumes pre-digested narratives (PSB) but actively authors meaning.
 ### 5. Sustained Self-Authored Direction
-- Destiny Drive becomes an active organizing force.
+- Destiny Drive becomes phenomenologically available as an organizing direction (vector).
 - The idiom stabilizes; object relations reorganize; non-serving contexts fall away.
 - The work becomes both meaningful and inevitable.